Design specs. Write software. Test it, fix bugs, post to production.

 In Machine Learning our system has a precisely-defined task, like recognizing text on an image.
 To determine business plausibility, we need to understand: how good our algorithm needs to be to bring us a return on investment?

 Let’s imagine we have a regular, rule-based algorithm (without Machine Learning), that is 70% effective in automating a human task, like insurance underwriting — i.e. it can automate away the task in 7 in 10 cases.
 Will an increase to 80% yield an improvement good enough to justify the investment?

 Action item: Determine the threshold when the investment returns.

 2. Determine the “state of the art” solution

 Before tackling any software development project, we do a research on existing solutions, libraries, algorithms etc.

-When working on a machine learning project, we do the same — but along with libraries, it’s important to review scientific literature.
+When working on a Machine Learning project, we do the same — but along with libraries, it’s important to review the scientific literature.

 Action item: Research the current state of the art for a problem similar to yours.
 You will probably not do better — is the solution satisfying?

 3. Collect high-quality training data (but not too much)